Poland on a knife’s edge as exit poll shows a near tie in runoff

 Nawrocki’s candidacy has been clouded by allegations of past connections to criminal figures and participation in a violent street battle.
 He denies the criminal links but acknowledges having taken part in “noble” fights.
 The revelations have not appeared to dent his support among right-wing voters, many of whom see the allegations as politically motivated.

-“We accomplished another very important thing — one that will stay with us for months and years to come.
-We managed to unite the entire patriotic camp in Poland — all the people who want a normal Poland, without illegal migrants," Nawrocki said.
+“We managed to unite the entire patriotic camp in Poland, the entire camp of people who want a normal Poland, want a Poland without illegal migrants, a safe Poland.
+We managed to unite all those who want social, community security,” Nawrocki said.
 It was an apparent reference to those who supported far-right candidates in the first round and who supported him on Sunday.

 Some of those voting for Nawrocki in Warsaw dismissed the allegations against him, saying he shouldn't be punished for his past and that Trzaskowski has also made mistakes as mayor.